 Why am I sometimes asked to log in even though I've registered before?
 Your browser cache/history may have cleared itself.
 Visit https://www.nytimes.com/ and log back in.

 How do I get mobile apps?
 After registering, open the newspaper's virtual front page, then look for and click the "mobile apps" link to go to a page featuring all available apps.
-These may be downloaded directly to your mobile devices.
+Many of these may be downloaded directly to your mobile devices (some, like Crosswords, are not part of our subscription).
 These apps may not be supported on all devices.

 I have another question or problem.
 Contact a USC Upstate librarian for more information: http://uscupstate.libguides.com/ask